awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 |  Cross\-platform support  |  Cross\-platform support enables you to specify different operating systems for different plugins within the same SSM document\.
 Cross\-platform support uses the `precondition` parameter within a step\.   |

 **Note**
-You must keep SSM Agent on your instances updated with the latest version to use new Systems Manager features and SSM document features\.
+You must keep AWS Systems Manager SSM Agent on your instances updated with the latest version to use new Systems Manager features and SSM document features\.
 For more information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 The following table lists the differences between major schema versions\.